IngridKJ/mpsa_newmark/README.md

 That includes:
 * Runscripts for the convergence and energy decay analyses.
 * Runscripts for all simulation examples.
-* Standardized model class setup for solving the elastic wave equation using PorePy.
+* Standardized model class setup for solving the elastic wave equation using PorePy (https://github.com/pmgbergen/porepy).
-  (https://github.com/pmgbergen/porepy).
 * Utility material which is used in the various simulations.

-* Additional material: We have included runscripts for separate space and time convergence analyses of MPSA-Newmark with Dirichlet boundary conditions.
+Additional material: We have included runscripts for separate space and time convergence analyses of MPSA-Newmark with Dirichlet boundary conditions.

 ## How to use: